sneak-it/Normalized-Run-Speed/README.md

 Normalize your players run speed across all weapons!

-**THIS IS A WORK IN PROGRESS**
+# Dependencies:

+DHooks

+# This is a Work In Progress

 This was only released in an unfinished state due to an incomplete, unpolished version getting shared, despite my wishes.

+# Credits

-Credits to shavit for the method, SM9 for help years ago with this.
+Shavit for the method, SM9 for help years ago with this.